Ivor Callely: Expenses scandal

 On 30 May 2010, a Freedom of Information Act request revealed Callely had claimed expenses totalling €81,015 since 2007 for overnight and travel expenses to a house in County Cork.
 Callely said that following the loss of his Dáil seat in 2007, he took up residence in Cork.
 After his nomination to the Seanad, Callely informed Oireachtas officials in December 2007 that his "current principal residence" was Kilcrohane, Bantry in County Cork, which is 370 km from Leinster House.
 The Irish Independent reported that he was still politically active in Dublin, ran a constituency office on the northside of Dublin and attended Fianna Fáil meetings locally.
-Following pressure from the then Taioseach Brian Cowen, Callely resigned the Fianna Fáil party whip on 5 June 2010.
+Following pressure from the Taioseach Brian Cowen, Callely resigned the Fianna Fáil party whip on 5 June 2010.
 He claimed a €140 "overnight" allowance on hundreds of occasions when attending the Seanad – even though he stayed in his Dublin home on the nights in question.

 Following further revelations about Callely's expenses in August 2010, he was suspended without prejudice from the Fianna Fáil party pending the outcome of an internal investigation.
 A further complaint against Callely followed later that month and he resigned from the Fianna Fáil organisation on 24 August.